Superman: Legacy has cast its Superman and Lois Lane

 Deadline has reported that the roles of Superman/Clark Kent and Lois Lane are now set for Superman: Legacy, which was written by James Gunn and who will also serve as director.
 Stepping into the intrepid journalist’s shoes is Rachel Brosnahan, who had a role in Netflix’s House of Cards but is also arguably more well-known for her Emmy-winning starring role in The Marvelous Mrs. Maisel on Prime Video.

-True to form, the new Man of Steel is a relative newcomer, David Corenswet.
-This will be the American actor’s (yes, Superman is American once again) first major leading role though he can already be seen in other things like The Politician, where he played the tragic role of River Barkley, and the slasher movie Pearl.
+True to form, the new Superman is a relative newcomer, David Corenswet.
+This will be the American actor’s (yes, the Man of Steel is American once again) first major leading role though he can already be seen in other things like The Politician, where he played the tragic role of River Barkley, and the slasher movie Pearl.

 Their casting announcement comes after months of speculation of who’s auditioning—and much debunking on James Gunn’s end.
 Gunn also talked in length about how the pre-production for the film was going on Michael Rosenbaum’s podcast Inside of You, saying that he felt the pressure of doing the film while writing it but that now it’s become enjoyable.